Projects to create STAs and additional water storage

 Located immediately northwest of the Arthur R. Marshall Loxahatchee National Wildlife Refuge, STA-1 West removes excess phosphorus and other nutrients from stormwater flowing into the Refuge and other parts of the greater Everglades.
 The 6,500-acre expansion of STA-1 West, which will take place in two phases, will double its effective treatment area and further reduce phosphorus concentrations.

-- Project Status: Construction of Phase 1 ongoing
+- Project Status: Construction completed

-- Expected Construction Completion Date: December 2018 (Phase 1)
+- Expected Construction Completion Date: December 2022

 A-1 Flow Equalization Basin